Creative Hive

 Focus on sending traffic to your own site and when you can handle it, start adding on selling on marketplace sites like on Etsy and Amazon because those sites already have a built-in audience of customers.

 The reason I don’t recommend you focus on Etsy or Amazon is that it’s someone else’s platform and it’s too unstable so if you want to build a long term business, you’re not going to have as much control as you do with your own website.
-I have a video here that talks about why Shopify vs Etsy so you can check that out later if you want to.

-If you sell on Amazon, I would take advantage of Amazon Prime and their Fulfilment By Amazon service.
+If you sell on Amazon, I would take advantage of Amazon Prime and their Fulfillment By Amazon service.
 You can find more information about Amazon and their fees and how you can boost your sales on there in my previous videos.

-The quick version though, is that offering Prime makes your products more attractive to millions of potential buyers and Fulfilment By Amazon lets you ship inventory to an Amazon warehouse and they deal with delivery and the customer service side of things.
+The quick version though, is that offering Prime makes your products more attractive to millions of potential buyers and Fulfillment By Amazon lets you ship inventory to an Amazon warehouse and they deal with delivery and the customer service side of things.

 All of that logistics is off your hands.
 This gives you more time to focus on making new designs, advertising and setting up your own online store.